stouch/docs/api/permissions.md

 ### Returns

-Returns the permissions object for the folder that was just created.
+Returns the permissions object for the permission that was just created.

 </template>